 Exploring Big Cypress National Preserve

 Big Cypress National Preserve is unlike any other place in the United States.
 Created in 1974, the preserve protects 729,000 acres of freshwater swamp ecosystem.
-Located in central South Florida, just north of its more famous neighbor, Everglades National Park.
+It’s located in central South Florida, just north of its more famous neighbor, Everglades National Park.
 Both park and preserve protect the everglade ecosystem.
-Slight variations in elevation and geology result in five unique habitats within the preserve: cypress swamps, hardwood hammocks, pinelands, prairies, estuaries.
+Slight variations in elevation and geology result in five unique habitats within the preserve: cypress swamps, hardwood hammocks, pinelands, prairies, and estuaries.
 As a swamp lover, I was fascinated by the subtropical cypress swamp and knew that I had to see it up close.